fluree/to-do-lists-generator/Tutorial_Part_2.md

-# To-Do List Generator Part Two: Issuing **Authority and Permissions** at the Data layer with Fluree DB
+# To-Do List Generator Part Two: Issuing **Identity and Permissions** at the Data layer with Fluree DB

 ### Recap